ctschroeder/tutorials/antconc-programming-historian.md

 - So for this activity -- analyzing the Spielberg reviews -- you want Spielberg to be TARGET and the larger 400-review corpus to be REFERENCE.
 Swap if necessary; be sure to click "Load" and "Apply" every time you swap.*

-**PRO TIP from Dr. S: if you get confused with your corpora and need to restart, clear everything in AntConc out with File > Clear All Tools and Files.
-Then Load your TARGET corpus first in the main AntConc window; load the REFERENCE corpus using Settings > Tool Settings > Keyword List.**
+**PRO TIP from Dr. S:** if you get confused with your corpora and need to restart, clear everything in AntConc out with File > Clear All Tools and Files.
+Then Load your TARGET corpus first in the main AntConc window; load the REFERENCE corpus using Settings > Tool Settings > Keyword List.
+* In fact, let's do this:  Clear All Tools and Files.
+(You should see no files in that left pane.)
+* Now using the File > Open Dir command in the menu bar, load Spielberg reviews in the main Antconc window.
+You should see 24 files in the left pane.

+Settings &gt; Tool preferences &gt; Keyword List
+Under 'Reference Corpus' make sure "Use raw files" is checked
+Add Directory &gt; open the folder containing the files that make up the reference corpus  **(Dr. S note: this is the All Reviews folder)**
+Ensure you have a whole list of files!

+Hit Load (&amp; wait …) then once the 'Loaded' box is checked, hit Apply.
+You can also opt to swap reference corpus &amp; main files (SWAP REF/MAIN FILES).
+It is worth looking at what both results show.
+> If you're using a later version of AntConc, the Swap Ref/Main files option may be marked as 'swap with target files', and you will need to ensure the target and reference corpora have been loaded (press the load button each time you upload, or swap, a corpus).

 In Keyword List, just hit Start (with nothing typed in the search box).
-If you've just swapped the reference corpus and the target files, you may be prompted to create a new word list before AntConc will calculate the keywords.
-We see a list of Keywords that have words that are much more "unusual" – more statistically unexpected – in the corpus we are looking at when compared to the reference corpus.
+If you've cleared your tools or you've just swapped the reference corpus and the target files, you may be prompted to create a new word list in the Word List tool before AntConc will calculate the keywords.
+Back in the Keyword List tool, we see a list of Keywords that have words that are much more frequent in the Target corpus than in the Reference corpus.
+These words are *characteristic* words for the Target corpus compared to the Reference corpus.

-&gt; Keyness: this is the frequency of a word in the text when compared with its frequency in a reference corpus, "such that the statistical probability as computed by an appropriate procedure is smaller than or equal to a p value specified by the user." – taken from [here][41].)
-For those interested in the statistical details, see the section on keyness on p7 of Laurence Anthony's [readme file](http://www.laurenceanthony.net/software/antconc/releases/AntConc335/help.pdf).
+&gt; Keyness: this is the frequency of a word in the text when compared with its frequency in a reference corpus,  For those interested in the statistical details, see the section on keyness on p7 of Laurence Anthony's [readme file](http://www.laurenceanthony.net/software/antconc/releases/AntConc335/help.pdf).

 What are our keywords?

-{% include figure.html filename="spielberg-vs-movie-reviews.png" caption="Spielberg vs movie reviews." %}
+(This section heavily modified by Dr. S)

 ## Discussion: Making meaningful comparisons
 Keep in mind that the way your organize your text files makes a difference to the kinds of questions you can ask and the kinds of results you will get.
-Remember that we are comparing 'negative' and 'positive' reviews quite flatly here.
 You could, for instance, make other comparisons with different subsets of reviews, which yield very different kinds of questions.

 Of course, the files you put in your corpus will shape your results.
 Again, the question of representativeness and sampling are highly relevant here – it's not always necessary or even ideal to use *all* of a dataset at once, even if you do have it.
 At this juncture, it's really worth interrogating how these methods help produce research questions.